rk268/Apache_Airflow/README.md

 This project helped me understand how to design production-grade data pipelines that are fully event-driven, secure, scalable, and modular.
 It combined real-world API data, Airflow orchestration, Docker-based environments, and full integration into AWS cloud services, preparing a strong foundation for future cloud-native data engineering solutions.

----

-> **Note:** You can click on the architecture diagram at the top for a better view.

----

 Feel free to fork this repository, raise issues, or suggest improvements!